All Episodes

 Oh, great.

-That's not gonna work.
+That's not going to work.

-And by the way, you know, with all the talk about Russia, you know, the biggest question coming out of last night's missile attack was well, why did Russian forces on the ground fail to deploy this state of the art missile defense system that they had at that base, at that very air base?
+And by the way, you know, with all the talk about Russia, you know, the biggest question coming out of last night's missile attack was, well, why did Russian forces on the ground fail to deploy this state-of-the-art missile defense system that they had at that base, at that very airbase?

 They could have at least tried to blunt the attack.